marshlendel/Chromaudio/README.md

 - React
 - SASS

+## Notes and future improvements
+- While the design is responsive, some playback features behave finicky on mobile
+- Add a search feature in library
+- Add volume control

 ## Credits

 Chromaudio was developed by Marshall Brown for the purpose of learning and practicing web development skills.